Saminism Movement

 The Surontiko Samin's challenge is an Indonesian spirituality and social movement founded by Surontiko Samin in north-central Java, Indonesia in the late 19th and early 20th centuries.
 Saminism rejected the capitalist views of the colonial Dutch, who predominately forced taxes upon the people of Indonesia, including the poor, and monopolized their free public forest lands; particularly land which contains precious teak forests used for trade.
 Samin people do not belong to the Muslim faith, and they do not practice many of the Islamic rituals such as fasting or praying.
 However they do focus on the spiritual aspect of all mainstream religions as well as good values, such as modesty, honesty, and simplicity.

-Because Surontiko Samin was illiterate, and also his followers and other Saminist leaders, there is no written first-hand accounts of the Saminist movement.
+Because Surontiko Samin was illiterate, and also his followers and other Saminist leaders, there are no written first-hand accounts of the Saminist movement.
 This has posed a problem for historians and social scientist because of the lack of written records from the Saminists themselves.